loading...

 Can This Help Me Reach a Specific Goal?

 Yes, you can use this app to map a path to a specific goal.
-If you don't want to wait for the actual training sessions, you can get the app to show you a path to your goal by following these steps:
+If you don't want to wait for the actual training sessions, you can get the app to show you the path to your goal by following these steps:

-2. Click the new exercise and enter your current (starting) weight and reps.
+1. Enter your current (starting) weight and reps.

 • 200 x 6 (option A)